-Below are some of the very best things to do in Santorini with kids during your Greece holiday with kids.
+Santorini is one of the best Greek Islands to visit and below are some of the very best things to do in Santorini with kids during your Greece holiday with kids.

-4. Donkey rides in Oia
+4. Exploring Oia

 One of the best Greek island for families is Santorini and when visiting Santorini, Oia is the place to be!
 Nothing compares to the views you get all over this city.
 If you stay in one of the cave houses of Oia, you will see an amazing view every time you walk out your front door.

-You can ride one down to Ammoudi Bay and have a great swim and ride one back up (or get a taxi).
-There are not a lot of taxi’s in Santorini so be prepared to wait.
+Unfortunately, there are not a lot of taxi’s in Santorini so be prepared to wait.
 Alternatively, you can walk up the 278 steps to the top.
 Talk about a workout!

 5. Catamaran/Snorkel trip in Oia